Exploring Croatia during Winter 2019

-One of the perks you won’t get by visiting Croatia during the Winter is how quiet and surreal it could feel to wake up snuggled in a blanket only to hear silence and/or very faint footsteps in the alleyway nearby in the morning.
-Unfortunately you can’t go swimming due to the low temperature but enjoying the peace and quiet of the various towns more than makes up for it; offering quite a relaxing stay in all cities (Not to mention a lot cheaper also).
+One of the perks you won’t get by visiting Croatia during the Winter is how quiet and surreal it could feel.
+Waking up snuggled in a blanket only to hear silence in the morning.
+Unfortunately you can’t go swimming due to the low temperature.
+But enjoying the peace and quiet of the various towns more than makes up for it.
+Offering quite a relaxing stay in all cities (Not to mention a lot cheaper also).

-If you were worried about missing out on some tours, thinking they were only available during the summer time you are surely mistaken as you can still visit the Krka Waterfalls and Plitvice Lakes; maybe even get to see them beautifully frozen 🙂
+If you were worried about missing out on some tours, there’s still some tours that run.
+You can still visit the Krka Waterfalls and Plitvice Lakes; maybe even get to see them beautifully frozen. 🙂

 There’s a plethora of towns across the country but they all are different in some way so you don’t feel like you are walking the same streets on your trip.
 If you are a fan of walking and just meandering around than you will have a great time exploring all the towns Croatia has to offer. 🙂

-- Zagreb – You probably landed/arrived here and immediately departed for the Dalmatian coast without a second thought about the city you were in.
-The capital of Croatia along with the largest city, Zagreb hosts many seasonal activities; the most famous one being the Christmas fair that is hosted every year across many towns in Croatia, the biggest one being in Zagreb of course.
-There’s also a couple of museums and parks around Zagreb that are lovely places to explore either on foot or with a tram, visit museums like the “Museum of broken relationships” or “Museum of Illusions” to take a breather from history and experience some quirky fun things along the way.
+- Zagreb – The capital of Croatia along with the largest city, Zagreb hosts many seasonal activities; the most famous one being the Christmas fair that is hosted every year across many towns in Croatia, the biggest one being in Zagreb of course.
+T

-- Split – Resting on the eastern coast of the Adriatic, Split is the second largest and one of the oldest cities in the region of Croatia’s Dalmatia.
-This beautiful gem of a city is a prime tourist spot attracting several thousands due to it’s historical architecture, excursions and tours.
+- Split – This beautiful gem of a city is a prime tourist spot, attracting several thousands due to it’s historical architecture, excursions and tours.
 The Diocletian palace in Split is the most popular attraction the city has to offer, the narrow maze like paths opening up to big squares inside the palace make it a rather interesting and popular sight to see; the basements being a filming location of the popular hit tv show Game of Thrones where Daenerys kept her dragons.

-- Dubrovnik – You might recognize this town immediately upon seeing it since it is the filming location of Game of Thrones; the city being King’s Landing in the tv show.
-The walls around Dubrovnik being used to defend the town back in the day but now a famous tourist location and also providing some great photographic opportunities to brag to your family and friends when you get home 🙂
+- Dubrovnik – The filming location of Game of Thrones; the city being King’s Landing in the tv-show.
+The walls around Dubrovnik being used to mostly as a tourist location and also providing some great photographic opportunities to brag to your family and friends when you get home :).

 There are many towns decorating but these are just a couple that you can visit and explore.
 Trust us when we say that Croatia is full of hidden gems that we don’t even know about.

-Croatia really is a particularly gorgeous country and it’s difficult to name the top things to see without excluding anything but we tried to cram some of the key features of Croatia into one place.
-Whether you are visiting Croatia during the burning hot season which is Summer or during the freezing cold embrace of Winter, you will manage to see incredible sights and scenery 🙂
+Croatia really is a particularly gorgeous country and it’s difficult to name the top things to see without excluding anything.
+But we did try to cram some of the key features of Croatia into one place.
+Whether you are visiting Croatia during the burning hot season which is Summer or during the freezing cold embrace of Winter.
+You will surely manage to see incredible sights and scenery during your stay. 🙂

 All in all it’s always best to explore the town on foot and visit places that are often left out of most guides and tours, even more so if you are visiting during the off season like Winter.